zabroseric/sfdc-xml-parser/README.md

 When needing to provide additional attributes this can be set one at a time via the **addRootAttribute** method, or several at a time using the **setRootAttributes** method.

-By default attributes are stored inside an attributes tag, however, this can be overridden by the **embedAttributes** method.
+By default attributes are stored as a child attributes node, however, this can be overridden by the **embedAttributes** method.

 ```java
 Contact contact = new Contact(